-5.10 The Localism Act repeals the current ten General Principles and Model Code of Conduct and Members will no longer have to give an undertaking to comply with the Code of Conduct.
+4.9 The Localism Act repeals the current ten General Principles and Model Code of Conduct and Members will no longer have to give an undertaking to comply with the Code of Conduct.
 However, Councils will still be required to adopt a new Code of Conduct governing elected and co-opted Members' conduct when acting in that capacity.
 The Code must be consistent with the following seven "Nolan" principles of standards in public life:-

+- Selflessness

+- Integrity

+- Objectivity

+- Accountability

+- Openness

+- Honesty

+- Leadership

-- Selflessness - Integrity - Objectivity - Accountability - Openness - Honesty - Leadership - 5.11 The Council has discretion as to what it includes within its new Code of Conduct, provided that it is consistent with the above seven principles.
-Regulations made under the Act require the registration and disclosure of "Disclosable Pecuniary Interests" (DPIs), broadly equating to the current prejudicial interests.
-The provisions of the Act also require an authority's Code to contain appropriate requirements for the registration (and disclosure) of other pecuniary interests and non-pecuniary interests. - 5.12 Therefore, the Council's new Code of Conduct will have to deal with the following matters:- - General conduct rules, to give effect to the seven principles.
-This corresponds broadly with Paragraphs 3 to 7 of the current Code of Conduct. - Registration and disclosure of interests other than DPIs effectively replacing the current personal interests provisions.
-The Act requires that the Code contains "appropriate" provisions for this purpose. - 5.13 There are a number of draft Codes in circulation issued by The Association of Council Secretaries and Solicitors (ACSeS), the Local Government Association (LGA) and the Department for Communities and Local Government (CLG).
+- 4.10 The Council has discretion as to what it includes within its new Code of Conduct, provided that it is consistent with the above seven principles.
+However, Regulations to be made under the Act will require the registration and disclosure of "Disclosable Pecuniary Interests" (DPIs), broadly equating to the current prejudicial interests.
+The provisions of the Act also require an authority's Code to contain appropriate requirements for the registration (and disclosure) of other pecuniary interests and non-pecuniary interests.
+The result is that it is not possible yet to draft Code provisions which reflect the definition of DPIs which will appear in regulations, but it is possible to give an indicative view of what the Council might consider that it might be appropriate to include in the Code in respect of the totality of all interests, including DPIs, other pecuniary interests and non-pecuniary interests.
+Accordingly, it might be sensible at this stage to recommend to Full Council the adoption of a draft Code requiring registration and disclosure for those interests which would today amount to personal and/or prejudicial interests.

+- 4.11 Therefore, the Council's new Code of Conduct will have to deal with the following matters:-

+- General conduct rules, to give effect to the seven principles.
+This corresponds broadly with Paragraphs 3 to 7 of the current Code of Conduct.

+- Registration and disclosure of interests other than DPIs effectively replacing the current personal interests provisions.
+The Act requires that the Code contains "appropriate" provisions for this purpose but, until the regulations are published defining DPIs, it is difficult to suggest what additional disclosure would be appropriate.

+- 4.12 There are a number of draft Codes in circulation issued by The Association of Council Secretaries and Solicitors (ACSeS), the Local Government Association (LGA) and the Department for Communities and Local Government (CLG).
 Following three Meetings of Derbyshire Monitoring Officers, an amended existing Code and a Code based on the LGA version have been developed with the aim of achieving some level of consistency throughout the county.
-These are attached at Annexes 'A' and 'B' respectively. - 5.14 Once the Code is adopted, it must be published in a manner likely to bring it to the attention of the public (section 25(10)). - 5.15 The Standards Committee recommends the adoption of a Code of Conduct based primarily on the existing Code (attached at Annexe 'A').
-Following the recent publication of the Regulations, this Code has been amended to reflect the provisions and is now in a final form, should Members accept the recommendation of the Standards Committee.
+These are attached at Annexes 'A' and 'B' respectively.

+- 4.13 Once the Code is adopted, it must be published in a manner likely to bring it to the attention of the public (section 25(10)).